 “The NCDC Foundational Training and Operational Tune-Up are essential and invaluable trainings.
 Working in a DWI court is not intuitive.
 A team doesn’t become a team just because they spend time together.
 There are methods and best practices everyone on the team must learn in order to be effective.
 Both of these trainings deliver high-caliber, cutting-edge content designed to help us become the very best we can be.”

 "Participating in a 3.5-day Foundational Training provides participants an unparalleled opportunity to prepare their team for the challenging responsibility of starting or continuing to operate a DWI court.
 I have discovered that each time I participate as a faculty member, I always come away with new knowledge to enhance my DWI court team once I return home."

 - Gary Bowen, Senior Probation Officer, Georgia

-"NCDC's Foundational Training is an exceptional training experience for your team, regardless of how long your court has been operating or how long your team has been together.
+"Our team attended this training in Athens last December.
+It is an exceptional training experience for your team, regardless of how long your court has been operating or how long your team has been together.
 I cannot recommend it highly enough."

 - Judge T. Russell McClelland III, Georgia

 Our expert faculty review the 10 best practices of DWI courts and assist court teams in identifying practical application strategies to maximize program effectiveness and efficiency.